Hollywood Executive Assistant

 I answer email straight from the executive's inbox.
 How can I indicate it is me, the EA, sending the message?
 Is there etiquette for this?
 Do I just put my initials under his name or sign my name and "on behalf of" his name?
 Thanks!

-Asked by MBC over 8 years ago
+Asked by MBC about 9 years ago

 I have been scared to ask but I hear a lot of Q and Infowars conspiracy theories about pedos in Hollywood how true or false is this?

-Asked by Thelma over 3 years ago
+Asked by Thelma about 4 years ago

 I got my bachelor's in biology and currently work in healthcare.
 I was thinking about a possible career change and have always been fascinated by the entertainment industry.
 Are there good job opportunities for someone in my position?

-Asked by kim almost 11 years ago
+Asked by kim over 11 years ago

 Your site in tremendously insightful.
 I was wondering if you had any tips on managing calendars, meeting and generally keeping track of meeting/calendar?